fbpx

 • Separate Entryways – An entrance to the granny flat separate from the main home.

-Sizes – There are rules regarding the height your granny flat can be, which vary depending upon how many levels they have.
+Sizes – There are rules regarding the height your granny flat can be, which vary again depending on your Council, and also upon how many levels they have.

 2-storey granny flats: